PayalSasmal10/ToDo-FullStack/README.md

 Steps to run the frontend code of this repo.
 1. Execute "npm i" inside frontend folder.
-This you need to for 1st time only.
+This you need to do initially only.
-2. Execute "npm start" to run this on your browser.
+2. Execute "npm start" in terminal to run the code on your browser.